 Sample Answers to a Personal injury complaint

-- Sample Federal Court Answer (I deny the sky can sometime be blue)
+- Federal Court Answer (I deny the sky can sometime be blue)

 Filing An Answer to the Complaint

-Maryland Rule 2-323 addresses the manner in which defense attorneys in personal injury cases answer plaintiff's Complaint under Maryland law in Circuit Court.
+Maryland Rule 2-323 addresses the manner in which defense attorneys in personal injury cases answer plaintiff's suit under Maryland law in Circuit Court.
 The rule states:

 Rule 2-323.
 Answer.